hanl00/robotics-web-app/timelog.md

 * *1 hour* fixed issue with changes in external static files (css and js) not reflected in page. chrome -> disable caching
 * *2 hour* fixed issue (ticked checkboxes not being re-ticked on page load) with external javascripts again, modified code on summary.js
 * *4.5 hour* users can now zip their lab files.
 Zip lab files will be in the media/labs folder with filename as username_labname.zip format.
 Added directory checks to ensure that user/supervisor in the right directory before performing os-related tasks
+* **Total : 307.5 hours**

+## 9 MARCH 2020
+* *6.5 hour* feature - notifying user upon login if there is any uncompleted labs due in 24 hours, succesfully implemented.
+Issue with implementing this in an external javascript file.
+Internal javascript working fine